philpw99/StashCustomJavascripts/README.md

 # Stash Custom Javascripts - Unexpectably Powerful !
 <p>

+File to use:
+* pwPlayer.js : This is the latest development.
+* pwPlayer - Oculus v0.5.js : This is pre-configured js file for Oculus Browser.
+Every video will be played in full screen mode.
+Works great for VR videos!

 ### Reason to create a repo just for this:

 StashApp is an excellent video management system for all your desires.
 It has many great features, but playing videos is a little short.<p>